NautilusTrader

 )

-This will result in your actor/strategy passing these received BinanceFuturesMarkPriceUpdate objects to your on_data method.
-You will need to check the type, as this method acts as a flexible handler for all custom/generic data.
+Received BinanceFuturesMarkPriceUpdate objects are passed to your on_data method.
+Check the type, as this method handles all custom/generic data.

 from nautilus_trader.core import Data